GET IN TOUCH

 Collection Statute of Limitations

-- Court judgments: A judgment entered by a court may allow garnishment actions for several years, depending on the type of debt and whether the creditor renews the judgment.
+• Court judgments — A judgment entered by a court may allow garnishment actions for several years, depending on the type of debt and whether the creditor renews the judgment.

-- Suspension events: Bankruptcy, appeals, or requests for payment plans may pause the collection timeline, extending how long garnishment remains possible.
+• Suspension events — Bankruptcy, appeals, or requests for payment plans may pause the collection timeline, extending how long garnishment remains possible.

 Continuous Nature of Wage Levies

-- End of garnishment: Once the debt is paid, exempt money is protected, or the statute of limitations expires, employers and banks must stop withholding income.
+Garnishment continues each pay period until the debt is fully paid or the creditor or government agency withdraws the order.
+Bank garnishment and property seizure may continue until balances are satisfied.
+Once the debt is paid, exempt money is protected, or the statute of limitations expires, employers and banks must stop withholding income.

 Consequences of Ignoring Garnishment